 - A grade of C (2.0) or better in all courses in the student’s major and in the professional sequence

 - A grade of B (3.0) or better in Student Teaching.

 Requirements for Licensure Only

-Licensure-only candidates follow the requirements for admission to Teacher Education as described earlier in the catalogue.
-Persons with a baccalaureate degree wishing to obtain licensure through Methodist University must submit transcripts for evaluation and have an IEP prepared by the appropriate Subject Area Program Coordinator and signed by the Chair of the Teacher Education Committee.
-All courses the candidate will be required to complete will be listed on the IEP.
-All courses on the IEP must be taken at Methodist University.
+Persons with an approved baccalaureate degree wishing to obtain North Carolina teaching licensure through Methodist University must submit transcripts for evaluation.
+The appropriate Subject Area Program Coordinator and Chair of the Teacher Education Committee will create an individualized plan of study for the candidate.
+The individualized plan of study will contain all courses the candidate is required to complete.
+All courses on the plan of study must be taken at Methodist University.

 Requirements for Lateral Entry

 The Department of Education follows two program plans for lateral entry students:

 - Students seeking teacher licensure through Methodist University must